kuklinistvan/calendar-solution/README.md

 ## Installation

 The first time you run this image, the databases must be initialized.

+## Changing the database passwords:

+1. Override `POSTGRES_PASSWORD` and `MYSQL_ROOT_PASSWORD` in the `Dockerfile`.

+2. Change MariaDB password here:

+   * bootstrap/mariadb.sh

+   * cs-web-config/agendav/settings.php

+3. Change PostgreSQL password here:

+   * cs-web-config/agendav/settings.php

-Fire up them with.
+Fire up the containers with

 ```
 docker-compose up
 ```

 Wait a minute or two on the first run.
-Then, bootstrap the databases:
+Then, bootstrap the databases (why are there two? because they worked...):

 ```
 # The order is important!